dcunited001/dcunited001.github.io/_posts/2016-06-01-im-not-religious-im-spiritual-1-God-is-not-dead.md

 ### [Benefits of Social Institutions](#benefits-of-social-institutions)

-In this part, I make an argument for religion's value and ask how aetheism fulfills its roles.
-I understand that it is possible, but defined as the absence of religion and mostly decentralized, atheism doesn't actually have any embedded mechanisms for passing knowledge through ten or more generations.
-So, yes, it is possible for some other cultural mechanism to *incidentally* fulfill that role.
+In this part, I make an argument for religion's value and ask how atheism fulfills its roles.
+I understand that atheism's fulfillment of the social responsibilities of an ideology are possible.
+Yet, since it is defined as the absence of religion and mostly decentralized, atheism doesn't actually have any embedded mechanisms for passing knowledge through ten or more generations.
+So, yes, it is possible for other cultural mechanisms besides the non-ideology of atheism to *incidentally* fulfill that role.
 I also compare atheism to the inversion of religion, instead of the absence of it.
-In the next part, I refute a few common arguments of atheism.
-In the last part, I describe some of my own religious or spiritual beliefs.
-And to clarify, I don't think atheism is inherently wrong.
+In the second part, I refute a few common arguments of atheism.
+In the final part, I describe some of my own religious or spiritual beliefs.
+To clarify, I don't think atheism is inherently wrong.
 People are free to choose for themselves, obviously.
-I just think it is short-sighted.
+I just think believe it to be a short-sighted ideology.

 Obviously, humanity has struggled to define the world for tens of thousands of years.
 Mythology and religion enable us to piece together a more robust frame.
 Often, detractors point out that elements of a story are logically fallible.
-Yet, These critics miss the mark: these stories attempt to explain the what and how in the world, but IMO lose power when interpreted using a singular, literal interpretation.
+Yet, These critics miss the mark: these stories attempt to explain the what and how in the world, but lose power when interpreted using a singular, literal interpretation.
 That said, to those with a strict religious background, some of these arguments could be offensive, though I aim to defend religion and myth.

 Cracks and faults in these stories and traditions can be found.
 Yet far more important, especially for our ancient ancestors striving to survive, myth encoded information vital to that struggle.
 Even today, myth, whether it is religious or not, encodes vital lessons in these fables.
 Whether or not you take them to be fact, there is value and to totally disregard it on the basis of factuality is lunacy.
-It's a bad argument to make with religion, since to be most effective it needs to be taken as truth, especially by those who are too young to understand these concepts.
+For religious proponents, it's a self-invalidating argument for religion, since to be most effective, a religion must to be taken as absolute truth in all ways, literal and symbolic.
+It is especially important for those who are too young to understand these concepts to take a religion's word as truth so that the concepts encoded can inculcate positive values.

 <a name="our-irreplaceable-golden-dies" />